 IDENTIFYING GATEKEEPING IN CUSTODY CASES AND AND RESOLVING CONFLICTS WITH A GATEKEEPER

 In custody cases, a parental "gatekeeper" is one that seeks to control the relationship the other parent has with the children.
 It is most often the mother.
 "Gatekeeping" usually is established long before the separation of the parents.
 A 1999 study by BYU Family Studies Center researched the concept.
 Conducted by Sarah M. Allen and Alan J. Hawkings, theresearch revealed that 20-25% of married women fall into this definition of being a "maternal gatekeeper".

 Obviously, when the marriage works, this may not be a problem.
-Gatekeepers are usually very attentive to the details of the children and their caretaking.
-It becomes a problem when during or after a separation, the gatekeeper escalates this "control" to frustrate the other's custodial time.
+Gatekeepers are generally primary caretakers who are very attentive to the details of the children.
+It only becomes a problem when during or after a separation, the gatekeeper escalates this "control" to frustrate the other's custodial time.
 When left unchecked, gatekeeping by one parent can thwart visitations, completely alienate and destroy the other parent's relationship with their children.